Amirkhon-M/python-programming/readme.md

 ## ✨ Why This Roadmap?

 I created this roadmap to:
-- Learn and code every day
+- Learn and code
 - Stay consistent with my learning
-- Build projects that are meaningful to me
+- Build projects that can be meaningful
 - Help others follow a structured learning path

 ---